Eurostat statistical classifications

 The Combined Nomenclature is the main classification for the European ITGS (International trade in goods statistics.
 It is the European version of the HS (Harmonised Commodity Description and Coding System), managed by the World Customs Organization.

-The Geonomenclature or the nomenclature of countries and territories for the external trade statistics of the Union and statistics of trade between Member States is used by the EU Member States to collect detailed statistics on their exchanges of goods with other Member States (intra-EU trade) or with non-EU countries (extra-EU trade).
+The ‘Nomenclature of countries and territories for the external trade statistics of the Union and statistics of trade between Member States’, known as the ‘Geonomenclature’ and abbreviated to GEONOM, is used by the EU Member States to collect detailed statistics on their exchanges of goods with other Member States (intra-EU trade) or with non-EU countries (extra-EU trade).

 PRODCOM List is a classification of industrial products derived from activities listed in sections B, C and E in the NACE.
 Most eight-digit PRODCOM codes have a complete reference to the Combined Nomenclature (CN).